 Organising the ‘unorganisable’

 The significance of this strike action shouldn’t be underestimated.
 At the Leicester Square rally of striking workers Daniel Morley from Socialist Appeal said:

 “I think this represents an historic development in the labour movement.
 I'm sure many of the workers striking are from middle class backgrounds and have got degrees.
 But the crisis of capitalism has proletarianised them.
 They're stuck in these low paid jobs, and housing is cripplingly expensive.
 They've got no choice but to unionise and strike.
 They said the service sector was not ‘unioniseable’.
 But I think we're at the beginning of a wave of unionisation and militancy.”

 And in a similar vein, Ian Hodson, president of BFAWU, the bakers’ and food workers union, stated that:

 “The unorganised tag that’s been put on these workers - that says you cannot organise workers in this industry - is a lie.
 These workers are proof of that lie.
 [Wetherspoon workers are part of] a new movement; a new labour movement; a new history of trade unionism in this country”

 The organising of apparently ‘unorganisable’ workers was a common theme for those on strike and those who came out in solidarity with them.

-On the McDonald’s picket line in Brixton, Dora from the UCL Marxist society interviewed Bettie, a McDonald’s worker from St. Louis, Missouri, who has been involved in the struggle for a minimum wage in the United States and who had flown in to support the ongoing movement here in the UK.
+On the McDonald’s picket line in Brixton, Beatrice from the UCL Marxist society interviewed Bettie, a McDonald’s worker from St. Louis, Missouri, who has been involved in the struggle for a minimum wage in the United States and who had flown in to support the ongoing movement here in the UK.

 Bettie was incredibly enthusiastic and hopeful about the McStrike and its future, saying that: